Lonebear69/https-github.com-amec0e-BBIS/README.md

 ### Solution:

-Either remove the git from plugins= in your .zshrc or rename the alias for gau before running the script to avoid conflicts.
+Either remove git from the plugins= in your .zshrc file or rename the alias for gau before running the script to avoid conflicts.

 ## Tools: